February 2025 Rentals.ca Rent Report

 Source: Urbanation Inc., Rentals.ca Network data

-Rents Fall Most in Ontario
+Apartment Rents Fall 5% in Ontario

 Municipal Overview

-Average Rent and Annual Change in Average Rent by Municipality for Apt. and Condo Listings: March 2024
+Average Rent and Annual Change in Average Rent by Municipality for Apt. and Condo Listings: January 2025

-Average Rent and Annual Change in Average Rent by Municipality for Apt. and Condo Listings: August 2024
+Average Rent and Annual Change in Average Rent by Municipality for Apt. and Condo Listings: January 2025

 Average Rent % Change Y/Y